seleznevae/ceraii/README.md

     RETURN(0);
 }
 ```
 After that it will be much easier to maintain code.
-For example if it is needed to log all envocations of free at the end of the functions, all you need is add _printf_ to the _FREE_AT_EXIT_ definition:
+For example if it is needed to log all invocations of free at the end of the functions, all you need is to add _printf_ to the _FREE_AT_EXIT_ definition:
 ```C
 #define FREE_AT_EXIT(pointer) \
     DO_AT_EXIT(\